LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

 \subsection{Model Benchmarks}

-Non-deterministic output behaviors inherent in LLMs make it challenging to assess the quality of frameworks used in planning benchmarks.
+LLMs, with their non-deterministic output behaviors, make it challenging to assess the quality of frameworks used in planning benchmarks.
 This heightens the importance of robustness, especially for evaluating LLMs' ability to extract planning models \citep{behnke2024envisioning}.

-However, this also introduces challenges of automating evaluation with these extracted models, determining levels of ambiguity in natural language inputs and assumptions, and monitoring fine-granular modes of failure in generation.
+\begin{boxK} LLM+AP benchmarks typically fall into two categories: (1) evaluating LLMs' direct planning abilities; (2) assessing the quality of planning specifications produced by LLMs.
+While this survey focuses on the latter, we recognize that end-to-end planning benchmarks can also support research on LLM-generated models for external planners. \end{boxK}

-\textbf{PlanBench} \citep{valmeekam2023planbench} aims to systematically evaluate LLM planning capabilities with an emphasis on cost-optimal planning and plan verification. \textbf{ACPBench} \citep{acp-bench} standardizes evaluation tasks and metrics for assessing reasoning about actions, changes (transitions), and planning—across 13 domains, on 22 SOTA language models including OpenAI’s o1 reasoning model. \textbf{AutoPlanBench} \citep{stein2024autoplanbenchautomaticallygeneratingbenchmarks} first converts PDDL planning benchmarks into NL via LLMs, and then tasks LLMs to produce a plan through various prompting techniques. \citet{benchmarking-llm} provide a scalable benchmark suite in both PDDL and NL to measure the planning capabilities of LLMs in various strategies, as well as providing a mapping method for translating PDDL benchmarks to NL and measuring the performance of the generated benchmarks. \citet{puerta2025roadmap} propose a road map and benchmark to address the gap of LLM integration in Hierarchical Planning (HP).
+\textit{\textbf{LLMs-as-Planner Benchmarks}}: To determine whether testing PDDL domains have been leaked to training data of LLMs, \textbf{Mystery Blocksworld} \citep{kambhampati2024llmscantplanhelp} obfuscates the classic \textbf{Blocksworld} \citep{gupta2010blocks} planning problem by altering the named types so they are semantically equivalent but syntactically nonsensical. \textbf{ALFWorld} \citep{shridhar2021alfworldaligningtextembodied} and \textbf{Household} \citet{guan2023leveragingpretrainedlargelanguage} tackles the complexities of real-world typical household environment that uses PDDL semantics to produce textual observations and high-level actions. \textbf{TravelPlanner} \citep{xie2024travelplannerbenchmarkrealworldplanning} assesses language models' abilities in planning through agent-based interactions in a travel-planning environment. \citet{zheng2024naturalplanbenchmarkingllms} extend this work with \textbf{Natural Plan}, which evaluates LLMs on realistic planning and scheduling benchmarks using APIs. \textbf{PlanBench} \citep{valmeekam2023planbench} aims to systematically evaluate LLM planning capabilities with an emphasis on cost-optimal planning and plan verification. \textbf{ACPBench} \citep{acp-bench} standardizes evaluation tasks and metrics for assessing reasoning about actions, changes (transitions), and planning—across 13 domains, on 22 SOTA language models. \textbf{AutoPlanBench} \citep{stein2024autoplanbenchautomaticallygeneratingbenchmarks} first converts PDDL planning benchmarks into NL via LLMs, and then tasks LLMs to produce a plan through various prompting techniques. \citet{benchmarking-llm} introduce a scalable benchmark suite in both PDDL and natural language to evaluate LLMs across diverse planning strategies, along with a method for translating PDDL benchmarks into natural language. \citet{puerta2025roadmap} propose a road map and benchmark to address the gap of LLM integration in Hierarchical Planning (HP).